fedetony/yt_download_pytubefix/README.md

 Features
 ---------------------------------------
 - Load save lists of URLS you create using the tool.
-- Append video URLs to the list
+- Append video URLs of videos, playlists or channels to the list:
     - Add Simple URL text
     - make comma separated list in square brackets : [URL1,URL2,...URLn]
 - Automatic detection of YT channels and playlists.